Our Verdict

 Our Analysis and Test Results

-The Patagonia DAS Light Hoody stands above the rest as an embodiment of what synthetic jackets should be.
-Light, water resistant, warm, and packable, we love this jacket as a piece to bring into the backcountry when the weather looks less than ideal.
+The Patagonia DAS Light Hoody is light, water resistant, warm, and packable.
+We love it as a piece to bring into the backcountry when the weather looks less than ideal.
 The jacket features an external chest pocket and two handwarmer pockets, and it stuffs into the left hand pocket.
 There is a back hood pull-cord adjustment and stretch adjustability at the front of the hood.
 The nylon ripstop Pertex Quantum Pro material features a DWR finish that kept our lead tester dry during a wet rappel in a Rocky Mountain National Park thunderstorm.
 That, along with the 65-gram PlumaFill 100% polyester, kept us warm even while wet.
 While other jackets in this review have more filling and some are warmer, this jacket's helmet-compatible hood, practical adjustability, and great features make it a near-perfect synthetic option.

 Performance Comparison